 Former President Trump signed the 2021 Appropriations bill into law on December 27, 2020.
 Included in that 5,000+ page bill was the language that adds “electronic nicotine delivery systems” (or “ENDS”) to shipping regulations enacted by The Jenkins Act and The Prevent All Cigarette Trafficking Act (PACT Act).

 The practical effect of the new law is a ban on shipping vapor products through the USPS.
 Following suit UPS, FedEx and DHL have all decided to ban the shipment of vapor products as well.
-USPS can still be utilized for shipping in certain situations, but for all other situations, GreenSmartLiving has partnered with a third-party shipping company that will handle all shipping once the USPS makes its final ruling.
+USPS can still be utilized for shipping in certain situations, but for all other situations, GreenSmartLiving has partnered with a third-party shipping company that will assist in the delivery of vapor products.
 For more info head to https://www.greensmartliving.com/shipping-changes/

 A premarket tobacco application (PMTA) is an application that must be reviewed and approved by the Food and Drug Administration before a new tobacco product can be legally marketed in the United States.
 While regulation of the industry is welcomed the FDA has made this process so expensive that 80% of vape companies will not be able to financially afford this process.
 Submission of a PMTA that includes all the aspects required by the FDA will cost companies anywhere from $300,000 up to over $1,000,000 and there is no guarantee that you will still get market approval.

 For a company like GreenSmartLiving, this is very difficult to manage.
 However, we are following through with the PMTA process no matter how much strain it puts on our company financially.
 We have been in the industry for over a decade and will do everything we can to remain in the market and continue selling you the products you love.

 We urge all of you to contact your local members of Congress to voice your opinion about all of the new regulations.
-More and more regulations are expected to created and it is up to us to ensure the availability of reduced-harm alternatives to smoking.
+More and more regulations are expected to be created and it is up to us to ensure the availability of reduced-harm alternatives to smoking.